James Dean (judge): Later life and legacy

-James Dean died on December 19, 1914 at his home in Jacksonville, Florida and was buried in Wellborn.
-Due to his significant and well-respected presence in the community, his funeral was well-attended, and tributes were offered by the many organizations of which he was a part, such as the Colored Civic League and the Baptist Minister’s Union.
+James Dean died on December 19, 1914, at his home in Jacksonville, Florida, and was buried in Wellborn.
+Due to his significant and well-respected presence in the community, his funeral was well-attended, and tributes were offered by the many organizations of which he was a part, such as the Colored Civic League and the Baptist Minister's Union.
 News of his death even reached the newspapers of New York.

 In 1926, W.E.B Dubois sent J.D.
 Wetmore to inquire about the late Judge James Dean.
-Wetmore recounted the controversial details surrounding Dean’s removal from office, but also remarked that Dean must have been of weak character to have given up his office, and subsequently his practice of law.
+Wetmore recounted the controversial details surrounding Dean's removal from office, but also remarked that Dean must have been of weak character to have given up his office, and subsequently his practice of law.
 Wetmore also commented that while Dean was seen as having a successful political career, he was very conservative and often hesitant to cause contention with White citizens.

 Given the controversial nature of his removal as county judge, his judgeship was reinstated long after his death.
-This act was performed by Florida Gov. Jeb Bush on the 26th of February, 2002.
+This act was performed by Florida Gov. Jeb Bush on 26 February 2002.
 It was decided that the marriage performed was indeed lawful.
-It was also remarked that the state Senate's adjournment on June 5, 1891 — without having removed Dean from office — meant he should have retained his position.
+It was also remarked that the state Senate's adjournment on June 5, 1891 – without having removed Dean from office – meant he should have retained his position.